dwhiffing/fury/content/nato/us/navy/aviation/patrol/body.md

 strategic communications.
 These aircraft are all based on civilian airliners and have long endurance, large crews, very modular equipment which is easy to upgrade but are quiet vulnerable to enemy action.
-These are highly valuable aircraft so any loss would have a significant impact and gain high level attention.
+These are valuable aircraft so any loss would have a significant impact and gain high level attention.

 ![](/assets/images/nato/us/navy/aviation/patrol/image1.jpg)